DamianBlaszczukGIT/repo/Java.md

 }
 ```

-This code fetches the Java programming language Wikipedia page and prints the first paragraph as a summary.
-You can modify the selector to get more specific content as needed.
+This code fetches the specified Wikipedia page and prints the first paragraph, which often serves as a summary.
+Adjust the selector as needed to capture more content.